matplotlib/matplotlib/doc/users/next_whats_new/subplot_get_gridspec.rst

 -----------------------------------------

-New method `.SubplotBase.get_gridspec` is added so that users can easily get the gridspec that went into making as axes:
+New method `.SubplotBase.get_gridspec` is added so that users can easily get the gridspec that went into making an axes:

   .. code::